robertmartin8/ReasonableDeviations/_notes/oop.md

 ### Object Destruction

-**Deterministic destruction** involves objects being deleted at predictable times, e.g manual deletion or automatic deletion when out of scope.
+**Deterministic destruction** involves objects being deleted at predictable times, e.g. manual deletion or automatic deletion when out of scope.
 Objected oriented languages sometimes have a **destructor**, which frees resources when an object is destroyed.
 This supports **RAII** (resource acquisition is initialisation), in which access to a resource follows an object's lifecycle.

 Java does not do this.
 Java instead uses **garbage collection** to automatically delete objects.
 Though there are **finalisers** (deprecated), these are not guaranteed to run and are very unreliable.
 As an alternative to RAII, Java offers **try-with-resources**: